digitalMirko/SwiftUIAlertViewsDemo/README.md

 # SwiftUIAlertViewsDemo
 Swift - Swift UIAlertViews Demo - Demo 17 of 30

+App created in Xcode 10.3 (10G8) using Swift 4.2, iOS Deployment Target 12.4 and tested on a iPhone Xr Emulator

 In this demo app we demonstrate how to code swift UIAlertViews.

 There are so many interesting things within swift.
 This demo shows one way to use UIAlertViews in an app.